-As we are adjusting to this newfound reality, many of us are buying groceries and foods we aren’t familiar with in bulk.
+Recently, everyone has adjusted and adapted to a new reality.
+Many of us are buying groceries and foods we aren’t familiar with in bulk.
 While this is a method of grocery shopping is helpful when we are leaving our homes less, there is no doubt an abundance of leftover groceries that may end up being wasted in my refrigerator.
 I try to be sustainable and produce very little waste, so I created the recipe roundup below to help you maximize the ingredients you have on hand to reduce waste.

 Throughout this recipe roundup, I hope to introduce you to a few unique step-by-step recipes that you can make during your free time.
 Each recipe is outlined with the intention that you place it in your freezer and save it for later.
 Having well-prepared meals using your bulk-sized ingredients is a great way to stay sustainable.
 After trying this on your own, tell us what you think by using the hashtag #sharphome on Instagram, Facebook, and Twitter and tagging @SharpHomeUSA.